 Series

-Tamar’s Extraordinary Risk: A Narrative—not a Law—of Yibbum
+Tamar’s Extraordinary Risk: A Narrative—Not a Law—of Yibbum

-Introduction: Levirate Marriage in Law and Narrative
+Levirate Marriage in Law and Narrative

 The story of Judah and Tamar in Genesis 38 describes the triumph of justice against tremendous odds.
 At the start of the story, Judah arranges for his son Er to marry Tamar.
 After he dies, Judah instructs his son Onan to take Tamar in marriage so that Er might have an heir, but Onan refuses to impregnate Tamar, and God strikes him down.
 After Onan dies, Judah promises Tamar that Shelah, his youngest son, will take her in a “levirate marriage” (from the Latin word levir, meaning “husband’s brother”) when he comes of age.
 As time goes on, Judah regrets his promise because he grows fearful that Shelah will also die like his brothers (vv.
 1–11).
 This leaves Tamar stuck, unable to marry and have children.